ibm-cloud-docs/CDN/how-to.md

 The Protocol and Port options that are shown by the UI match what was selected when you ordered the CDN.
 For example, if **HTTP port** was selected as part of ordering a CDN, only the **HTTP port** option is shown as part of Add Origin.
 {: note}

-**Step 5:**

-Select the **Add** button to add your Origin Path.
+5. Select the **Add** button to add your Origin Path.

    When you provide file extensions for an Object Storage origin path, the TTL setting with the same URL as the origin path is scoped to include all files that have those specified file extensions.
 For example, if you create an origin path of `/example` and you specify file extensions of "jpg png gif", the TTL value of the TTL path `/example` will have a scope that includes all JPG/PNG/GIF files under the `/example` directory and its subdirectories.
 {: note}

-**Step 6:**

-After adding, you can Edit**** or **Delete** the Origin using the overflow menu options.
+6. After adding, you can Edit**** or **Delete** the Origin using the Overflow menu options.

   ![Edit or delete Origin](images/edit-delete-origin.png)

-## Purging Cached Content
+## Purging cached content
 {: #purging-cached-content}

 When your CDN in [these statuses](/docs/CDN?topic=CDN-faqs#what-status-is-cdn-allowed-for-multiple-file-purge), you can purge the cached contents in multiple paths from the vendor's server.

-**Step 1:**

-On the CDN page, select your CDN, which takes you to the **Overview** page.
+1. On the CDN page, select your CDN, which takes you to the **Overview** page.

-**Step 2:**

-Select the **Purge** tab.
+2. Select the **Purge** tab.

    ![Purge page](images/purge-tab.png)

-**Step 3:**

-Click the **Create purge** button.
+3. Click the **Create purge** button.

-**Step 4:**

-Enter standard UNIX path syntax or upload a local purge file to indicate which paths you want to purge, then click the **Purge** button.
+4. Enter standard UNIX path syntax or upload a local purge file to indicate which paths you want to purge, then click the **Purge** button.
 You can purge multiple paths at a time.
 See [FAQs for rules and naming conventions](/docs/CDN?topic=CDN-rules-and-naming-conventions#what-are-the-rules-for-the-path-string-for-purge) for more details on what syntax or a local file is allowed for the Purge paths.

    ![Purge page](images/purge-create-dialog.png)

-**Step 5:**

-After purging, the group is listed under **Purge history**.
+5. After purging, the group is listed under **Purge history**.
 If the process succeeds, the cached contents of the path list in the edge server are cleared.
 If you want to save a group for future use without performing a purge operation, click the **Add paths** button instead.

    ![Purge page](images/purge-history-list.png)

-**Step 6:**

-With a specified group you can **Redo purge**, **View purge paths**, or **Add to favorites** using the overflow menu options.
+6. With a specified group you can **Redo purge**, **View purge paths**, or **Add to favorites** using the Overflow menu options.

    ![Purge page](images/purge-history-options.png)

    By default, the purge groups in the **Purge history** are not saved to favorites and trimmed every 15 days automatically.
 To save purge groups for future use, you can save them as favorites by choosing the **Add to favorites** option.
 When a purge group is saved, it is not be automatically trimmed.

    The name and path list for a purge group that is listed in **Favorite paths** and **Purge history** cannot be updated at present.
 {:note}

-## Updating CDN Configuration details
+## Updating CDN configuration details
 {: #updating-cdn-configuration-details}

 After your CDN is running, you can update CDN configuration details.

-**Step 1:**
+Follow these steps.

-On the CDN page, select your CDN, which takes you to the **Overview** page.
+1. On the CDN page, select your CDN, which takes you to the **Overview** page.

-**Step 2:**

-Select the **Settings** tab.
+2. Select the **Settings** tab.
 Your CDN configuration details are displayed.

    ![Settings tab](images/settings-tab.png)

    You will only see SSL Certificate if your CDN was configured with HTTPS.
 {: note}

    For **Server**, the following fields can be changed:
       * Host header
       * Origin server address
       * HTTP/HTTPS Port
       * Serve Stale Content
       * Respect Headers
       * Optimization options
       * Cache-query

    For **Object Storage**, the following fields can be changed:
       * Host header
       * Endpoint
       * Bucket name
       * HTTPS Port
       * Allowed file extensions
       * Serve Stale Content
       * Respect Headers
       * Optimization options
       * Cache-query

-**Step 3:**

-Update the **Origin** or **Other Options** details if needed, then click the **Save** button in the lower right corner to update your CDN configuration details.
+3. Update the **Origin** or **Other Options** details if needed, then click the **Save** button in the lower right corner to update your CDN configuration details.